-Figures 18 to 20 show that the models predict a higher farm power for respectively an increased turbulence intensity, wind direction variance and air density.
-This confirms what can be seen in figures 8, 10 and 12.
-Figure 21 shows the predicted power for Wind Farm 1 for two different wind directions.
+- 425 Figures 15 to 20 illustrate the sensitivity of the farm power curve generated by the farm power model for each of the input parameters.
+In each of the plots, the farm power is shown as a function of the wind speed.
+The other input parameters are predicted by the corresponding auxiliary models (see §2.2.4) based on the wind speed and a specific wind direction.
+One single input parameter is then adapted slightly in order to analyse the resulting impact on the predicted farm power.
+Each simulation is a steady-state simulation, i.e. the value of each of the input parameter sequences is constant in time. - 430 Figures 15 to 17 show that the models predict a higher farm power for respectively an increased turbulence intensity, wind direction variance and air density.
+This confirms what can be seen in figures 5, 7 and 9.
+Figure 18 shows the predicted power for Wind Farm 1 for two different wind directions.
 The produced power for wind direction 240° is lower than for wind direction 180°.
 This difference is due to farm-internal wake (see also section 3.2).
 Indeed, wind direction 240° is parallel with a long cross-section of Wind Farm 1.
 In contrast, wind direction 180° is slightly off the short cross-section of the wind farm.
-For this wind direction, the internal wake is thus minimal.
-Figure 22 shows the predicted power reduction for Wind Farm 2 when respectively one and two turbines are stopped.
+For - this wind direction, the internal wake is thus minimal.
+Figure 19 shows the predicted power reduction for Wind Farm 2 when respectively one and two turbines are stopped.
 As mentioned in §3.1.1, the maximum power of this wind farm is limited by its farm controller.
-As can be seen in Figure 22, at high wind speeds this maximum power limit can almost be reached with one turbine at standstill.
-Figure 23 shows the farm power for Wind Farm 2 in case the set point of the farm power controller equals 30%, for the wind directions 325° and 260°.
-For low wind speeds, the farm power for wind direction 260° is lower than for 325°, because of the higher farm-internal wake.
+As can be seen in Figure 19, at high wind speeds this maximum power limit can almost be reached with one turbine at standstill.
+Figure 20 shows the farm power for Wind Farm 2 in case the set point of the farm power controller equals 30%, for the wind directions 325° and 260°.
+For low wind speeds, the farm power for wind direction 260° is lower than for 225% here are affected by the back power of the set. - 440 $325^{\circ}$ , because of the higher farm-internal wake.

-Figure 18.
-Predicted farm power as a function of inflow wind speed and wind turbulence intensity (TI) (Wind Farm 2)
+Figure 15.
+Predicted farm power as a function of inflow wind speed and wind turbulence intensity (Wind Farm 2)

-Figure 20.
+Figure 17.
 Predicted farm power as a function of inflow wind speed and air density (Wind Farm 1)